PMKnapp001/capstone-text-story-app/README.md

         - One by testUser2 for story 3
         - One by TestUser3 for story 1
     - One bookmark by TestUser1 for story 5
-    - Branch content is generated from markov chain generator (markov.py) using clever-grethel.txt, rabbits-bride.txt, and six-soldiers-of-fortune.txt
-      as input

 ### References